The Best Way to Skyrocket Spelling Fluency Easily

 While multisensory instruction is effective for any type of content, it’s especially important when teaching concepts that are abstract, such as spelling words that don’t follow rules, and for those students who learn differently.

-I was introduced to Spelling Fluency first while teaching in a school that used the Orton Gillingham approach to reading and spelling.
-Spelling Fluency was a way to teach rule breakers, or what we would call “Red Words.”
-These words break patterns students know, appear frequently in students’ reading and writing, and therefore need to be memorized.
+Spelling Fluency is a multisensory approach to learning “rule-breakers,” or what we would call “Red Words.”
+These words break patterns students know, appear frequently in students’ reading and writing, and therefore must be memorized.

-No time to read now?
+No time to read this post now?
 Pin for later: